 Most child molesters are people who are known and trusted by the child’s family and the children themselves.
 Furthermore, most child molesters are straight, often married, family members.

-Not too long ago I taught a class for young adult ministry leaders and I asked them this question: “Raise your hand if you know of anyone in your immediate or extended family who has improperly touched a child.”
+Not too long ago I taught a class for young adult ministry leaders and I asked them: “Raise your hand if you know of anyone in your immediate or extended family who has improperly touched a child.”
 A whopping 1/3 of the people present raised their hands.
 Then I asked: “how many of them were straight married men?”
 90% kept their hands up.
 And by the way, all of the people who raised their hands were women.
 It is not that the men present in the room didn’t have any child molesters in their extended family, it’s just that they were not aware of situations of abuse within their families.

 As a child, I remember my mom telling me: “be careful with this, and this, and this family member,” “never let them touch your private parts.”
 Women are particularly aware of child molestation because we are constantly having to protect ourselves and our kids.
 Some men are also aware because they engage in these difficult conversations or because they have suffered from it.
 But you’d be surprised by how many people never engage in this conversation with their families.
 These are conversations we all need to have for prevention, but also for awareness.